ParalZ/crackmath-v3/README.md

 ## Future development

 - make prettier module cards to see the progress as the progress bar, some that are finished some in progress and showing the percentage progress.
-- wydupić score z pytań i dać pytania wyżej
 - make the paywall secure and working (so users that does not have the course buyed cannot see the premium content, and users that have the course can actually see it)

 ## future future ideas

-- moze scroll na pytaniach zamiast na całą strone
 - pokazywanie wiadomosci przy logowaniu
 - zrobienie ładniejszego navbara
 - side panel na cały kurs
+- moze scroll na pytaniach zamiast na całą strone